sourcegraph/sourcegraph-public-snapshot/docs/features/letsencrypt.md

-# LetsEncrypt + Sourcegraph
+# Using Let's Encrypt with Sourcegraph

-The following instructions describe how to use [LetsEncrypt](https://letsencrypt.org) with Sourcegraph.
+The following instructions describe how to use [Let's Encrypt](https://letsencrypt.org) with Sourcegraph.

 ## Generate Certificate